277 days ago

 - Blue Bay Marine Park: best snorkelling in Mauritius over vibrant coral reefs

-- Chamarel: Seven Coloured Earth (volcanic sand in 7 colours), Chamarel Waterfall, artisan rum distillery
+- Chamarel: Seven Coloured Earth (volcanic sand in 7 colours), Chamarel Waterfall

 - Black River Gorges National Park: Mauritian flying fox, rare endemic birds, scenic trails